 The transportation industry will find 5G can track vehicles and their contents worldwide, enabling companies to track where things are at all times, for example.
 5G is a perfect fit in situations where goods require special handling -- like constant refrigeration and regular in-transit inspection -- because it supports the status reporting of target assets and helps inspectors or maintenance personnel find them.

 Network security is the third 5G benefit to explore

 Once organizations have planned and prepared their 5G applications, it's time to think about 5G procurement.
-Enterprises can obtain 5G services via three deployment options, and each affects how enterprises realize the benefits cited above, as well as their cost and complexity.
-Enterprises should start with the easiest procurement option, then consider the more difficult options only if they're essential to make the business case.
+Enterprises can obtain 5G services via three options, and each affects how enterprises realize the benefits cited above, as well as their cost and complexity.
+Enterprises should start with the easiest procurement option and then consider the more difficult options only if they're essential to make the business case.

 1. Buy public 5G services from a mobile operator

 The first way to obtain 5G services is to contract them from a public 5G mobile network operator.
-In terms of connectivity, this option will provide businesses exactly what they have with 4G -- the ability to call or be called from anywhere.
+In terms of connectivity, this option provides businesses exactly what they have with 4G: the ability to call or be called from anywhere.
 Public 5G services are great for capacity- and mobility-driven 5G use cases, but being on a public 5G network means enterprises won't realize 5G's security benefits.
 If an organization is satisfied with application-level security and doesn't need anything more comprehensive, public 5G services are the right choice.